Open-Speech-EkStep/open-speech-ekstep.github.io/docs/adr.md

 #### Negative Consequences

 - Overhead of maintaining cache and queue system
-- The user experience will have to change due to async behaviour of the system
+- The user experience may change (may be for go) due to async behaviour of the system

 ### Decision Outcome